byteit101/subspawn/README.md

 After checking out the repo, run `bundle install` to install dependencies.
 Then, run `bundle exec rake dev` to set up a working environment.

+To build the binary locally for development (highly recommended): `cd ffi-binary-libfixposix && rake local`

 To install these gem onto your local machine, run `bundle exec rake build` and install all the gems with `gem install */pkg/*.gem`.

 Test by integrating into JRuby.
 Notable tests: